 We offer initial teacher training in Secondary and Primary.
 It is called ‘School Direct’.
 School Direct means the training year is largely based in school.
 As a Teaching School we are able to recruit and select trainees in partnership with Cornwall SCITT (an accredited ITT provider).
 One of the benefits of applying to us is that your main school placement if Secondary will be at Mounts Bay Academy.
 We provide our Secondary trainees with a Macbook and iPad to use during the course.
 We also work very closely with a number of excellent Primary schools in our network to provide placements and can usually tell you which schools your placements could be in before the course starts.

-Secondary – Art & Design, Biology, Chemistry, Physics, English, Geography, History, Maths, MFL (French with Spanish, PE.
+Secondary – Art, Biology, Chemistry, Physics, English, Geography, History, Maths, MFL (French/Spanish), PE.

 QTS (Qualified Teacher Status) is what you will achieve if you successfully complete the course.
 Throughout the year your progress is measured and assessed against the Teachers’ Standards to ensure you meet at least the minimum standard in each one.